 We're Resurrecting the World's Fastest Hot Rod

 Rather than Ford 427s, the contemporary vehicle is powered by a pair of dry block nitro-fueled Hemi V8 engines in an all-wheel drive configuration.
-Overall horsepower will approximately double, from 600 front engine and 1200 rear engine, to an even 2000 per.
+Overall horsepower will more than double, going from 600 front engine and 1200 rear engine to an even 2500 per.
 Twin three speed gear boxes will link the two engines together and counterbalance output, a marked improvement over the original “split gas pedal and Mickey’s intuition” mechanism.
 The front of the car will house two 30 gallon aluminum fuel tanks that will hold just enough nitromethane for one full speed pass.
 The total curb weight will approach 5200 pounds.

 The streamliner is four wheel drive.
 Each engine drives one set of wheels.
 The drivetrains mirror each other exactly, so the front engine is actually mounted backwards in the chassis.